rooftheus/Activity313/README.md

 ![alt text][iter one]
 In this first iteration, the user can choose between chicken, beef, and tofu while being able to see the different prices for the sandwiches.
 The program then returns the user's sandwich choice as to not be at fault for a mistake in the order.

+## ITERATION TWO
+**The code for this iteration can be found in iter_2.py on the rooftheus-iteration-2 branch.
+The code would not all fit in one screenshot**

+In the second iteration, I first added a dictionary at the top of the code with all the menu items as well as the subsequent prices.
+This makes it a lot easier to add the prices later on.
+I then added a feature that asks the user whether they want a beverage, and asks them for the size they want(as well as the prices) if they respond with a yes.
+At the end, the program adds the total cost of the items so far.

 * This program is meant to replicate the procedure in which anyone would **order food from a combo menu at a restaurant**.
 This product can be used by anyone who wants to eat at a restaurant and get a combo meal.